-WFP's Private-Sector Partnership and Fundraising Strategy
+Private-Sector Partnership and Fundraising Strategy

-The Board endorsed the following strategy at its First Regular Session in 2008.
+The Board considered "WFP's Private Sector Partnership and Fundraising Strategy" 128 at its First Regular Session in 2008.

-91. The private-sector partnership and fundraising strategy aims to maintain and expand WFP's pool of corporate donors.
+- 144. The private-sector partnership and fundraising strategy aims to maintain and expand WFP's pool of corporate donors.
 It also calls for stepping up outreach to foundations, cultivating relationships with high net worth individuals and using the web for broader outreach to smaller individual donors.
 WFP expects to raise US\$200 million in cash from the private sector by 2017, of which at least US\$50 million would be multilateral.
-Private sector fundraising efforts will be financed by a management fee applied to all private sector donations, in addition to the 7 percent indirect support cost required to meet full cost recovery.
+Private sector fundraising efforts will be financed by a management fee applied to all private sector donations, in addition to the 7 percent indirect support cost required to meet full cost recovery. - 145.
+In considering "WFP's Private-Sector Partnership and Fundraising Strategy", the Board: - a) endorsed the strategy for expanding private-sector partnerships and fundraising; - b) approved a financing arrangement that limited the use of PSA to cover the cost of WFP's private-sector partnership and fundraising activities; - c) accepted the concept of a self-financing model initially supported by a series of advances from the General Fund that would be repaid in accordance with the schedule in Annex VI;

-122 WFP/EB.3/2000/3-B and WFP/EB.3/2000/14
+128 WFP/EB.1/2008/5-B/1